cskomra/cskomra.github.io/projects/frontend-nanodegree-mobile-portfolio/README.md

 ####Part 3: Optimize Resizing Pizzas in `pizza.html`

-Changes have been made in `main.js` so that the time it takes to resize pizzas on `pizza.html` is less than 5 ms (as shown in the browser console).
+Changes have been made in `main.js` so that the time it takes to resize pizzas on `pizza.html` is less than 5ms (as shown in the browser console).

 #####OPTIMIZATIONS for `changePizzaSizes()`
-1. Use getElementsByClassName to get and cache all randomPizzaContainer objects
+1. Use `getElementsByClassName` to get and cache all `randomPizzaContainer` objects
 2. Pull vars `dx`, `newwidth` outside for loop

 #####OPTIMIZATIONS for transforming `.mover` class